Yellow group — CONDUIT

 Seems like: SWINDLE → Actually: CONDUIT

-Seems like: TEA-MAKING VERBS → Actually: SWINDLE
+Seems like: CONDUIT → Actually: SWINDLE